 8. The last two stages are the most important to document in terms of the lifecycle management, the deprecation and retirement stages.
 It is critical for API consumers to understand the expectations placed on them when they start to use an API to avoid disappointment or challenges when trying to remove an API from the catalogue.
 This should include, for example, management of major and minor versions and any timelines for notification of changes.
 At a high level, there tends to be two approaches to API deprecation/retirement: either retaining a previously stated number of versions or retaining old versions for a specified time period.
 A combination of these approaches can also be used but either the number of older versions which are to be supported or the length of time that old versions are retained must be clearly stated in the published lifecycle document.

 [End of Annex VII and of Standard ST.90]

-[End of document]
+[End of the Annex and of document]